Marquess or Marchioness of Galatone

-Marquess or Marchioness of Galatone (Marchese o Marchesa di Galatone) was a noble title created by the Kings of Spain for Stefano Squarciafico, Patrician of Genoa, on 29 June 1562, and inherited according to Spanish nobiliary law.
+Marquess or Marchioness of Galatone (Marchese o Marchesa di Galatone) was a hereditary title of Spanish nobility created by King Philip II of Spain for Stefano Squarciafico, Patrician of Genoa, on 29 June 1562, and inherited according to Spanish nobiliary law.
 The title is currently (yet unofficially) held by the Prince or Princess Belmonte.

 The title is not currently extant in the peerage of Spain.

 Creation of the title

 The feudality of Galatone was acquired in 1557 by Uberto Squarciafico of Genoa, who died on 8 February 1562 leaving his property to his son Don Stefano.
 On 29 June of that year, the title Marquess of Galatone was conferred on Stefano by King Philip II of Spain, son of Emperor Charles V. Stefano married Vittoria Doria.
 He died in 1568, and is buried in the family's Chapel, the Cappella di San Marco, at Copertino Castle.